openmultiplayer/qawno/README.md

 --objects 600 --checkpoints 12
 ```

-Would, with the default server options, give a final command-line of:
+Would, with the custom server options shown above, give a final command-line of:

 ```
-../omp-server "mode" -- --objects 600 --checkpoints 12
+../omp-server --config pawn.legacy_plugins=streamer "mode" -- --objects 600 --checkpoints 12
 ```